Remembering Sarojini Naidu, The Nightingale of India

-On Sarojini Naidu's 67th death anniversary, here is pictorial tribute to the Nightingale of India.
+On Sarojini Naidu's birth anniversary, here is pictorial tribute to the Nightingale of India.
 Sarojini Naidu was known by the sobriquet Nightingale of India.
 She was a poet and a politician.

 Indian Independence activist and poet Sarojini Naidu died of a heart attack while working in her office at Lucknow on 2nd March, 1949